wwwxkz/warSeason/README.md

 - [X] Replace console.logs to interface parallels
 - [X] Atack to interface
 - [X] Add troops to interface
+- [X] Add reassing to interface
+- [ ] Fix fromCountry troops when reassing
 - [ ] Replace 'you can not atack with just one troop' by a custom popup
 - [ ] Turn steps
 - [ ] Player and total troops to interface